If you are lucky enough to live near a Veggie Grill, be sure to try their Koreatown Tacos. If you already have, they’re delicious, amiright?

 - 1 ripe avocado, sliced

-- any creamy vegan dressing (I used Follow Your Heart brand’s Creamy Garlic Dressing)
+- Creamy vegan dressing of your choice (I use Follow Your Heart brand’s Creamy Garlic Dressing)

 Instructions